-Introduction
+I. Introduction

-The Design Manual has been developed in conjunction with and established in City Code Article 32 - "Zoning".
+The Design Manual was developed in conjunction with and established in City Code Article 32 - "Zoning" (Zoning Code).
 This manual outlines the design standards and applicable components for physical construction within the identified zoning districts.

-As per Title 4, Section 402; the Planning Commission must develop and may revise from time to time a Design Manual that sets forth required design standards in accordance with the goals and objectives set forth in this subtitle.
+As per Title 4, Section 402 of the Zoning Code; the Planning Commission must develop and may revise from time to time a Design Manual that sets forth required design standards in accordance with the goals and objectives set forth in this subtitle.

-As directed under Title 3, section 204, of City Code Article 32 - "Zoning"; the Director of Planning, or his or her designee, have the responsibility to oversee and enforce this Design Manual and any/all future updates and additions to it.
-Development projects that are subject to review by the Commission for Historical and Architectural Preservation are not subject to this Manual.
+As directed under Title 3, Section 204; the Director of Planning, or his or her designee, have the responsibility to oversee and enforce this Design Manual and any/all future updates and additions to it.
+Development projects that are subject to review by the Commission for Historical and Architectural Preservation (CHAP) are not subject to this Manual.